03 January, 2017

 "Come through."
 Said the deep voice as he opened the creaking door wider.

 I stepped through into a vast octagon room with parquet flooring, a large brass candelabra hung from a very high ceiling, and candle sconces all around the rather elaborate room.
 I felt like I stepped back in time as there were armoured knights at intervals around the room and banners between each one.
-A lot of wood on the walls and a wood compass in the entry floor.
-I suppose the compass was there if someone said take the south steps you would know what direction to take.
-Rather impressive if it was a castle, but like I say . . . it fell rather short of that.
+A lot of wood on the walls and a wooden compass on the entry floor.
+The compass was there if someone was to take the south steps, he or she would know what direction to take.
+Rather impressive if it were a castle, but it fell short of that.

-Lurch (for want of a better name) had me hand off me rain spattered coat and brolly to him.
+Lurch (for want of a better name) had me hand off me rain-spattered coat and brolly to him.
 He hung these on a hall tree built into the wall by the door.
 Then he told me Madame and Sir were upstairs in the lounge.
-To follow the stairs up and he would announce me from a speaker in the foyer so they'd know to expect me.
+To follow the stairs up, he would announce me from a speaker in the foyer so they'd know to expect me.

-Ok, so I went up the stairs which were a rather pretty shade of brown marble and when I got to the top I could make a left or a right.
-Lurch had neglected to tell me which way to go, so I turned to point but he was gone.
-I moved to the right softly saying, "Hello?" but no one did I see and none answered.
+Ok, so I went up the stairs, which were a rather pretty shade of brown marble, and when I got to the top, I could make a left or a right.
+Lurch had neglected to tell me which way to go, so I turned to point, but he was gone.
+I moved to the right, softly saying, "Hello?" but I didn't see anyone, and no one answered.
 Great!
-I was about to get lost in a giant house and the possibility I'd never see daylight was nagging at the back of me mind.
+I was about to get lost in a giant house, and the possibility I'd never see daylight was nagging at the back of my mind.

-I gulped, yes I did, I was unnerved R. Linda, I really was.
-As I was tentatively looking down a hallway, I saw a maid with a tray and did a John Cleese, "pardon me, excuse me," and she looked at me before entering, one hand holding the tray and the other, the doorknob.
-I had the distinct impression as pleasant as she looked, that tray would be thrown at me if I made a move and she'd be behind that door before I recovered.
+I gulped, yes, I did, I was unnerved, R. Linda, I really was.
+As I was tentatively looking down a hallway, I saw a maid with a tray and did a John Cleese, "pardon me, excuse me."
+She looked at me before entering, one hand holding the tray and the other the doorknob.
+As pleasant as she looked, I had the distinct impression that that tray would be thrown at me if I made a move, and she'd be behind that door before I recovered.

-I followed her into a rather large room with a blazing fireplace that faced the door, bookcases faced each other on opposite walls and there were two fireside chairs and in the middle of both was not a table, no no, something quite unexpected but I was brought out of me surprise as the maid deposited the tray on a side table as she indicated with her head the two people sitting in the chairs had company.
+I followed her into a rather large room with a blazing fireplace facing the door.
+Bookcases faced each other on opposite walls, and there were two fireside chairs.
+In the middle of both was not a table, no, no, something quite unexpected, but I was surprised as the maid deposited the tray on a side table, as she indicated with her head that the two people sitting in the chairs had company.

-I cleared me throat and introduced meself as the maid left and the two occupants of the chamber got out of their chairs to greet me.
-They were very nice as they asked after me drive and did I find the weather too bad, etc.
+I cleared me throat and introduced meself as the maid left.
+The two occupants of the chamber got out of their chairs to greet me.
+They were very nice, as they asked after me drive, and if I found the weather too bad, etc.

 "I canz take zah tub if you like," the old man said, "no reasonz for you to stond."
-And he began taking his shoes off and I thought for a very panicked second he meant to take his clothes off too!
+Then he began taking his shoes off, and I thought for a very panicked second he meant to take his clothes off too!

-I guess me face looked like yes, I'd like a chair but no way did I want him in the tub so I told him no, he should have the chair.
-And he said, "Then you may haft the tub, I only ask you remove zah shoes so you don't scuffz it," and he sat down as did her ladyship both looking at me like aren't you going to get in?
+I guess my face looked like, yes, I'd like a chair, but no way did I want him in the tub, so I told him no, he should have the chair.
+And he said, "Then you may haft the tub, I only ask you remove zah shoes so you don't scuffz it."
+And he sat down as did her ladyship, both looking at me like, aren't you going to get in?

 I tell ya!
-I was not knowing what to say or what to do, but since they looked at me and the tub expectantly, I sighed and got me big self into the tub.
-Yes, I did and you know I did.
+I did not know what to say or what to do, but since they looked at me and the tub expectantly, I sighed and got me big self into the tub.
+Yes, I did, and you know I did.
 I can be such a nutter I know, but they gave me no choice is all I can say in me own defence.
 Did I look ridiculous, you betcha!
-Did I feel that way too?
+Did I feel that way, too?
 You know it.
 Here is what looks very much like THE tub.

 Photo: courtesy of stylehive.com

-Yes, me legs were up around me chin but that was a great place for a pad and pen.
-No, there was no water in it, oh and I did take me shoes off first.
-You think it funny?
-You try interviewing someone while YOU are laying in a bathtub that isn't yours.
+Yes, me legs were up around me chin, but that was a great place for a pad and pen.
+No, there was no water in it, oh, and I did take me shoes off first.
+You think it is funny?
+You try interviewing someone while YOU are lying in a bathtub that isn't yours.
 It didn't go well.
-I couldn't concentrate on where I was sitting.
-They rambled on about the house and I didn't retain a word.
+I couldn't concentrate because of where I was sitting.
+They rambled on about the house, and I didn't retain a word.
 No, I was more about the tub and me in it.

 Finally, I asked why the tub was placed in a room that was not a bathroom and was rewarded with the information that the fireplace was why.
 I know, I should have quit while I was ahead.
 But no, I asked, "How is that?"